Building process Step 3: Approval & Relaxation

 2. Preliminary plans of the proposed design including elevations, site plan and floor plan.
 The council will be looking to see that the design will suit the area.
 You can engage a designer or architect for this; the cost will vary depending on the level of complexity and the size but as a rough guide between $1,500 – $4,000 via a designer, or from $6,000 – $20,000+ through an architect

-3. Complete a “Request for Referral Agency Response for Building Works” and it comes with an upfront and non-refundable fee of $495.
+3. Complete a “Request for Referral Agency Response for Building Works” and it comes with an upfront and non-refundable fee.
 You can do this yourself or go through a certifier.
 A certifier may add their own fee to manage this process for you.
 A relaxation can take around 4-6 weeks to come through.

 A relaxation does come with a cost but it could make a big difference to the enjoyment of your custom new home build, renovation or extension.
 And of course if you have to weight this up against your budget.
 If you have a difficult or sloping site, or have restricted access you will already have expensive excavation and building costs to contend with.
 Then there’s the type of finish you desire, the size and complexity of the build all adding to the cost.